-The Administrative Office Professional: Career Pathway Certificate of Completion: Software Support is intended to prepare the student for the industry examination in software applications.
+The Career Pathway Certificate of Completion: Software Support is intended to prepare the student for the industry examination in software applications.
 This 16 credit certification is an intensive program emphasizing the hands-on use of common business applications.
 Students completing this certificate will have gained the knowledge and ability to successfully pass industry standard certification examinations.
-As a standalone certification, this can be used for professional development toward job advancement.
-As part of the AAS degree, this certificate enhances the ability of the student to work efficiently in an office environment and provide support for colleagues.
-Students completing this certification will be prepared to seek entrylevel employment in occupations such as software applications specialists and software training and support specialist.
+As a stand-alone certificate, this can be used for professional development toward job advancement.
+As part of the AAS Administrative Office Professional degree (see program notes), this certificate enhances the ability of the student to work efficiently in an office environment and provide support for colleagues.

+Students completing this certification will be prepared to seek entry-level employment in occupations such as software applications specialists and software training and support specialist.